Sam Howard writes:

 5.20pm: Welcome my son home.
 I had to return to full time work when he was only tiny, now he is 11 and this is the first time that I can open the door to him pretty much every day.
 The novelty has yet to wear off.
 Manage to fix my printer after a week of glaring at it, feel really rather smug.

-6.30pm: Shut down office but brain is still ticking, it’s hard to switch off just like that, so take pup for a quick stroll.
-Pup is 18 weeks old and my reward for going solo, my bonus if you like.
+6.30pm: Shut down office but brain is still ticking, it’s hard to switch off just like that, so take pup for a quick stroll, he rolls on the grass and i have to drag him on his back for 50 yards.

 7.00pm: Hit the kitchen and prepare something gorgeous.
 Tonight we’re having smoked haddock on puy lentils with hollandaise and an apple crumble.
 Not bad for a school night.